orrzohar/PROB/README.md

 7. untar the trainval 2007 and 2012 and test 2007 folders.
 8. Move all the images to `JPEGImages` folder and annotations to `Annotations` folder.

-Currently, Dataloader and Evaluator followed for PROB is in VOC format.
+Currently, we follow the VOC format for data loading and evaluation

 # Training